garywill/BigSearch/src/README.md

 - 🖥️ Desktop (browser extension / web app) and mobile (web app)
 - 🔎 **Even works with** websites that **don't** provide GET/POST interface (so-called **Ajax-render** websites)
 - 🔎 Do many operations at once by one button
-- 💪 JSON as search engines database (both built-in & user-defined. **GUI** editing also available).
+- 💪 Users can customize their search engines **programatically**: JSON as search engines database (both built-in & user-defined. **GUI** editing also available).
 Flexibility & extensibility in engine data & search method

 and so on...
 Go on for readme